kenspirit/ai-dep-graph-builder/README.md

 - System Module
 - Component

-#### Business Module
+#### Business Module (e.g. Organization, Vertex)

-For example, when one BA asked "I want to add wildcast search support on the Organization name in Organization Search Page", the AI should knows it's talking about the Business Module for Organization, and then the graph engine can retrieve all related, especially children, Vertices starting from this Business Module Vertex.
+* Set to System Module as grouping purpose
+* Should be correctly pinpointed by AI given BA’s question
+* Used for top-down search all related System Module / Components

-#### Micro-Service
+#### Micro-Service (e.g. sample-project)

-This is just from technical perspective, especially for the project which separates frontend and backend.
-Making it one level of Vertex has better visual output as a tree starting from it, to System Module, and then down to the Component Vertices.
+* Technical Perspective
+* Grouping purpose for better visualization or query

-#### System Module
+#### System Module (e.g. /vertex/vertex.routes.js)

 Grouping code files by Roles or by Feature/Module are two popular choices.
 This Dependency Graph project would prefer the second choice, but it does not affect your usage only if you name the Vertex in the pattern suits your project.
 Name of the System Module Vertex could simply be the folder name, file name or the combination of it.